andreformento/term-paper/ticket-reservation/README.md

 - Show all `docker ps -a`

-- Kill all `docker kill mongodb realtimeticket-ticketreservation`
+- Kill all `docker kill redisdb realtimeticket-ticketreservation`

 ### Run with Kubernetes